beatrix-sweets/mehrak/README.md

 you won't be able to flash while picocom is running

 ## Current Problems
-- switching from one state of the machine to the other is kinda slow and unpredictable because of polling strategy
+- we may be abe to make switching from one state of the machine to the other more responsive even in polling strategy (also depends on button quaity)
 - polling strategy is used to achieve a more predictable and debuggable code path compared to even driven interrupts
+- maybe we should implement an extra image which is only used at the start of the slideshow so it's obvious when we switch to slideshow state

+- too many globals, some of which we can probably get rid of by passing them as arguments explicitly